lawlesst/lawlesst.github.com/notebook/vivo-caching.md

 date:03-25-13
 ----

+*Update* - 3/29/13 - since writing this, I learned about Solr's built in support for generating signatures of document contents.
+Taking advantage of this feature of Solr simplifies the servlet filter code described below and addresses one of the limitations of the caching system described below.
+See the updated [servlet filter code](https://github.com/Brown-University-Library/vivo/blob/etag/productMods/WEB-INF/pyfilter/EtagFilter.py) and the [Solr configuration](http://lawlesst.github.com/notebook/solr-etags.html).
+The remaining steps described still apply.

-> This document describes a proof of concept for caching [VIVO](http://www.vivoweb.org/) profiles with ETags and mod_cache.
+>This document describes a proof of concept for caching [VIVO](http://www.vivoweb.org/) profiles with ETags and mod_cache.
 The use of mod_cache and ETags described here could be applied to other web applications.

 ### The problem - page load time